About the Artist

 About the Artist:

-Anne Bedrick is a sculptor and painter based in Palm Springs, California.
+Anne Bedrick is a sculptor and painter who lives in Palm Springs and works from a warehouse studio in Cathedral City, California.
+She received her BFA from the University of Michigan and spent a full year studying studio art at the Syracuse University Program in Florence, Italy.
 Her work is included in the rare book collection of the University of Virginia and has been acquired by over 150 private collectors.
 It has also been exhibited nationally in solo and group exhibitions, including shows juried by curators from the Metropolitan Museum of Art, the Guggenheim Museum, and MOCA Los Angeles.

 Bedrick co-founded Desert Open Studios, an annual open-studio tour supporting over 150 artists, and helped establish both the Modernism Week Art District Tour and the monthly art walks in the Perez Art District, where her studio is located.